 You can then extend the comments page to add additional interesting stuff including monetizing your Telegram channel.

 The idea presented here is implemented for a fully automated Telegram breaking news channel with thousands of subscribers.
-Instead of passively reading contents, members now can comment or discuss on messages in addition to voting.
+Instead of passively reading contents, members can now comment or discuss on messages.